-- 3.1 A non-binding non-exhaustive list of factors that may be evidence to rebut the Claimant's Claim or the presumption under clause 2.2 above, and that may be evidence that the registration and use of the Domain Name is not an Unfair Registration include: - (a) Before being aware of the Claimant's cause for the Claim (not necessarily the Claim itself), the Respondent has: - used or made demonstrable preparations to use the Domain Name or a Domain Name that is similar to the Domain Name in connection with a genuine offering of goods or services; - (ii) been commonly known by the name or legitimately connected with a mark that is identical or similar to the Domain Name; or - (iii) made legitimate non-commercial or Fair Use of the Domain Name; or - (b) The Domain Name is a Generic Term or a Descriptive Term, and the Respondent is making Fair Use of it in a way that is consistent with its generic or descriptive character; - (c) In relation to clauses 2.1(c) above; that the Domain Name is not part of a wider pattern or series of registrations because the Domain Name is of a significantly different type or character to the other domain names registered by the Respondent; or
+- 3.1 A non-binding non-exhaustive list of factors that may be evidence that the Domain Name is not an Unfair Registration is set out below: - (a) Before being aware of the Claimant's cause for Claim (not necessarily the Claim itself), the Respondent has:

-- (d) In relation to clause 2.1(e) above, that the Domain Name Holder's holding of the Domain Name is consistent with an express term of a written agreement entered into by the Parties. - 3.2 The Respondent's failure to use the Domain Name for e-mail or a website is not in itself evidence that the Domain Name is an Unfair Registration. - 3.3 Trading in a Domain Name for profit and holding a large portfolio of domain names are of themselves lawful activities.
+- used or made demonstrable preparations to use the Domain Name or a Domain Name that is similar to the Domain Name in connection with a genuine offering of goods or services; - (ii) been commonly known by the name or legitimately connected with a mark that is identical or similar to the Domain Name; or - (iii) made legitimate non-commercial or Fair Use of the Domain Name; or - (b) The Domain Name is a Generic Term or a Descriptive Term, and the Respondent is making Fair Use of it in a way that is consistent with its generic or descriptive character; - (c) In relation to clauses 2.1(c) above; that the Domain Name is not part of a wider pattern or series of registrations because the Domain Name is of a significantly different type or character to the other domain names registered by the Respondent; or - (d) In relation to clause 2.1(e) above, that the Domain Name Holder's holding of the Domain Name is consistent with an express term of a written agreement entered into by the Parties. - 3.2 The Respondent's failure to use the Domain Name for e-mail or a website is not in itself evidence that the Domain Name is an Unfair Registration. - 3.3 Trading in a Domain Name for profit and holding a large portfolio of domain names are of themselves lawful activities.
 Each Claim will be determined on its merits.